rnwst/pandoc-lua-crossrefs/README.md

 Note that for example 5 to work the `all_symbols_escapable` extension must be disabled (using `--from=markdown-all_symbols_escapable`).
 If this extension is not disabled, a double backslash (`\\`) must be used instead to escape the semicolon.
 This limitation cannot be resolved without upstream changes to pandoc.

+### DOCX output

+When referencing sections in DOCX output, sections must be numbered.
+This must be done by associating the `Heading` paragraph styles with a numbering scheme.
+Using the `--number-sections` option does **not** work, as this numbers headings manually instead of utilising a numbering scheme.
+An appropriate `reference-doc.docx` styles can be found under `resources/reference-doc.docx`.

+Equations are automatically numbered.
+This requires the presence of an `Equation Caption` paragraph style.
+The `reference-doc.docx` under `resources/reference-doc.docx` already contains this style.

 ## License

 © 2025 R. N. West.
 Released under the [GPL](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) version 2 or greater.